Do Go On - 448 - The Curse of the Lottery Winner

 I'll give you a wave now.

-You two, Jess, over here.
+You two jazz over here.

-And I'll do the same.
+and I'll do the same.

-I'll do the same for yours.
+I'll do the same to yours.

 I'll go low, you go high.